asyrjasalo/RESTinstance/README.rst

 Usage
 -----

-The most common use cases for RESTinstances are:
+The most common use cases are:

 1. **Testing for JSON types and formats using JSON Schema validations.**
    `Examples <https://github.com/asyrjasalo/RESTinstance/blob/master/tests/validations.robot>`__.